3mdeb/verified-boot/measured_boot.md

 #### Endorsement Key hierarchy

-A Endorsement Key (EK)[14.4.2] is an identity of the Root of Trust for Reporting.
-All the data that is reported by the TPM, like the PCR values, are authorized to an Endorsement Key, or a key verified using a certificate issued using the Endorsement Key.
+The Endorsement Key (EK)[^TPM_spec_14-4-2] is the identity of the Root of Trust for Reporting[^TPM_spec_9-4-4-2].
+All the data that is reported by the TPM, like the PCR values, is authorized to the Endorsement Key.

 #### Platform Key hierarchy

-A Platform Key (PK)[14.4.3] and its hierarchy is controlled by the platform firmware.
-The TPM can be used to generate the PK for the firmare's use
+A Platform Key (PK)[^TPM_spec_14-4-3] and its hierarchy is controlled by and used by the platform firmware.
+The TPM can generate the PK for the firmare's use, like signing firmware and software components for [verified boot](./verified_boot_main.md).

 #### Storage Root Key hierarchy

-Storage Root Key (SRK) and the hierarchy of keys signed by it are controlled by the platform owner.
-The keys can be used by the OS and applications for any use, like sealing some secret by encrypting it on the disk using a SRK hierarchy key, which itself is sealed by the TPM.
+Storage Root Key (SRK)[^TPM_spec_14-4-4] and the hierarchy of keys signed by it are controlled by the platform owner.
+The keys can be used by the OS and applications for any use, like sealing some secret by encrypting it on the disk making it only accessible when a policy is satisfied, or for authorization.

 ## Static and Dynamic RTM